 Dr Derek Connolly

 Head of Research and Development

 0121 507 5129

 0121 507 3065

-SWBH is a very research active Trust, hosting research in a breadth of specialities.
-If you are interested in conducting research at SWBH please get in touch with the R&D Department on firstname.lastname@example.org or call 0121 507 5439 and request to speak to a member of the RM&G Team.
-The R&D department support both experienced and new Chief Investigators and Principle Investigators, as well as Student Researchers.
+If you are interested in conducting research at in our Trust, please contact the Research and Development Team by emailing on email@example.com or call 0121 507 5439 and request to speak with a member of the RM&G Team.
+We support experienced and new chief and principal investigators, as well as student and novice researchers.

 Any patients wishing to have an informal chat about taking part in research at the Trust can email firstname.lastname@example.org or telephone 0121 507 5439.